 2. Interactive assessment

-Interactive assessments are a type of online quiz that incorporates a variety of question types, custom branching, and scenarios.
-The more these quizzes engage learners by prompting them to move, compare, or choose objects, the better it is for learning experience.
-So, it may be a good idea to use multiple-choice, true or false, fill-in-the-blank, drag-and-drop, matching, and sequencing question types.
+An interactive assessment is a type of online quiz that incorporates a variety of question types, custom branching, and scenarios.
+The more these knowledge checks engage learners by prompting them to move, compare, or choose objects, the more effective they are for the learning experience.
+For this reason, it might be a good idea to use multiple-choice, true or false, fill-in-the-blank, drag-and-drop, matching, and sequencing question types in your online training modules.

 Example of an interactive assessment